Tennent might just work for you when nothing else would:

 When should I apply?

 Don’t procrastinate!
 Keep an eye on the website or our social media pages for announcements about when the next cohort is slated to begin.
 We accept applications year-round, and will immediately begin the conversation with you about which cohort is the best option for you.
-Your first term reading will begin three to six months prior to the first in-person residency, and we don’t want you to fall behind.
+Your first term’s reading will begin three to six months prior to the first in-person residency, and we don’t want you to fall behind.
+Apply today!

 How much work is involved in full-time seminary?

-How is the half-time (annual) track different?
+How is the Part-time track different?

 Is discounted tuition available for my spouse?

 We believe that couples have a beautiful opportunity to serve Christ together, and we want to equip you to do that well.
 Spouses are always welcome to audit classes.
-Qualified spouses may also apply for the Priscilla and Aquila Scholarship, which provides up to 100% free tuition for one of the two students.
+Qualified spouses may also apply for the Priscilla and Aquila Scholarship, which provides up to 75% free tuition for one of the two students.
 Spouses must individually meet admission standards, apply separately, and agree to study concurrently as a couple to be eligible for this award.

 For more information about specific coursework, scope and sequence, or the integration of subjects, head over to our course of Study page.